Harnoor

 Let's talk

-I'm open to conversations with people working in luxury brand strategy, wealth management, consumer research, or premium market consulting.
-If something I've written resonated — or you're working on something in this space — I'd genuinely like to hear about it.
+I'm open to conversations with people working in luxury, wealth, cultural strategy, editorial, finance, law, and the rooms where these worlds meet.
+If something I've written resonated — or you're working on something in this territory — I'd genuinely like to hear about it.

 connect@harnoorarchive.com

 I respond to every message personally.
-No pitches — just real conversations about the psychology of luxury and what it reveals about human desire.
+No pitches — just real conversations about wealth, power, and what they reveal about the people who hold them.